zcstanley/DATA2LIFT/justiceimpacted/README.md

 ### Race Data in NIBRS+SRS

 - The race categories in the NIBRS+SRS data are limited and may not accurately reflect the full racial diversity of arrestees.
+Notably, the FBI's classification lacks a "Multiracial" category, which is present in PUMS data.
+Consequently, arrests involving individuals of multiracial identity are likely inaccurately allocated.
+Furthermore, the data provides no practical information on the ethnicity of arrestees, presenting another limitation in demographic representation.

 ### Mapping to PUMAs

-- Currently, arrests are distributed to PUMAs based on age, sex, and the available race data.
+- In the current approach, arrests are allocated to Public Use Microdata Areas (PUMAs) using data on age, sex, and race.
+The FBI's Crime Data API provides statistics on arrests categorized by age and sex, as well as by race.
+Our methodology is based on the assumption that race is independent of age and sex.
+Consequently, we calculate the fraction of arrests for each specific category combining age, sex, and race.
+These calculated fractions are then used to distribute arrests across PUMAs, in proportion to each PUMA's demographic composition.
+In instances where certain combinations of age, sex, and race categories are not represented in any PUMA within a particular state, the corresponding arrests are evenly distributed across all PUMAs in that state.
 Future work could involve mapping arrests to PUMAs based on reporting agencies and FIPS codes, though this is a more complex task with its own set of challenges.

 ## Closing Thoughts

-This project uses the 2022 NIBRS+SRS data, ignoring missing values, to distribute youth arrests to PUMAs using available age/sex/race data.
+This project uses the FBI's 2022 NIBRS+SRS data, ignoring missing values, to distribute youth arrests to PUMAs using available age/sex/race data.
 While this approach provides a useful analysis framework, the limitations mentioned above should be carefully considered in any conclusions drawn from the data.

 ---